Smart meter: Abuse of dynamic pricing

 Smart meters allow dynamic pricing; it has been pointed out that, while this allows prices to be reduced at times of low demand, it can also be used to increase prices at peak times if all consumers have smart meters.
 Additionally smart meters allow energy suppliers to switch customers to expensive prepay tariffs instantly in case of difficulties paying.
-In the UK during a period of very high energy prices from 2022, companies were remotely switching smart meters from a credit tariff to an expensive prepay tariff which disconnects supplies unless credit has been purchased.
+In the UK during a period of very high energy prices from 2021, companies were remotely switching smart meters from a credit tariff to an expensive prepay tariff which disconnects supplies unless credit has been purchased.
 While regulations do not permit this without appropriate precautions to help those in financial difficulties and to protect the vulnerable, the rules were often flouted.
 (Prepaid tariffs could also be levied without smart meters, but this required a dedicated prepay meter to be installed.)
-In 2022, 3.2 million people were left without power at some point after running out of prepay credit.
+In 2022, 3.2 million people were left without power at some point after running out of prepay credit, and 30 energy companies went bankcrupt as customer payments were insufficient to cover the increased energy cost.

 Limited benefits

 There are questions about whether electricity is or should be primarily a "when you need it" service where the inconvenience/cost-benefit ratio of time-shifting of loads is poor.
 In the Chicago area, Commonwealth Edison ran a test installing smart meters on 8,000 randomly selected households together with variable rates and rebates to encourage cutting back during peak usage.
 In Crain's Chicago Business article "Smart grid test underwhelms.
 In the pilot, few power down to save money.", it was reported that fewer than 9% exhibited any amount of peak usage reduction and that the overall amount of reduction was "statistically insignificant".
 This was from a report by the Electric Power Research Institute, a utility industry think tank who conducted the study and prepared the report.
-Susan Satter, senior assistant Illinois attorney general for public utilities said "It's devastating to their plan......The report shows zero statistically different result compared to business as usual."
+Susan Satter, senior assistant Illinois attorney general for public utilities said "It's devastating to their plan...The report shows zero statistically different result compared to business as usual."

 By 2016, the 7 million smart meters in Texas had not persuaded many people to check their energy data as the process was too complicated.

 A report from a parliamentary group in the UK suggests people who have smart meters installed are expected to save an average of £11 annually on their energy bills, much less than originally hoped.
 The 2016 cost-benefit analysis was updated in 2019 and estimated a similar average saving.